 - Kids With Food Allergies

 FPIES affected us the same as my sons’ allergies in that we had to eliminate food (my favourite, risotto) from the family diet and make a lot of foods and substitute products from scratch.

-My theory is that it is fantastic if a child is raised on good fresh meat, vegies and fruit.
-It wont hurt them so don’t worry about what they can’t eat - just focus on what they can eat.
-I was careful when I introduced any foods and my biggest tip is do not EVER introduced what I call a mixed product like a baby cereal that contains other cereals.
+My theory is that it is fantastic if a child is raised on good fresh meat, veggies and fruit.
+It wont hurt them so don’t worry about what they can’t eat – just focus on what they can eat.
+I was careful when I introduced any foods and my biggest tip is do not EVER introduce what I call a mixed product like a baby cereal that contains other cereals.
 Only one ingredient at a time.
 Give your child a bit inside the lip on the first morning, next morning a teaspoonful, then next day a few teaspoons and keep going.
 By the end of the week, you will be 100% sure whether they have FPIES to that as well.

 If your child throws up a few times, get to the hospital.
 I think if you have a child with this condition unless everyone else in your home has gastro you need to eliminate it as an option when you child throws up.
 Prepare for FPIES as the condition presents the same but doesn’t end the same.
 The FPIES reaction needs medical help.

 To help emergency medical centre staff understand the condition, I recommend you either get your doctor to print out a letter or you print your own information from the websites above and keep this in your wallet as no one knows what I am talking about when I turn up at emergency or the chemist.

 I became very confident with Elle’s condition and, at times, even kept her at home and just ensured I kept the fluids up.
 I regret this now as they can go down hill fast and they really need the fluids through an IV.
 The other observation is they recover better and quicker when they have had the IV fluids.